LiveLike/livelike-docs/docs/Product Guides/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 ## Handling existing audiences

-Segment users are mapped to LiveLike profiles via the `livelike_profile_id` or `custom_id` properties.
+Segment users can be mapped to LiveLike profiles via the `livelike_profile_id` or `custom_id` properties on the Segment user.

+When syncing a Segment Audience that already contains members, existing users can be imported into LiveLike via a CSV upload of either user_id or profile_id.

-If an incoming user record does not contain a livelike_profile_id or custom_id property, the system will automatically create a new profile:
+If an incoming user record does not contain a livelike_profile_id or custom_id property, the system will automatically create a new profile.

 * If a nickname is provided, it will be assigned to the new profile.
 * If no nickname is provided, the system will generate a random nickname.